12 Anime By Studio Sunrise

 “Patlabor” (short for Patrol Labor), a mecha franchise from Studio Sunrise, was born in 1988 from the minds of Headgear, a group consisting of manga artist Masami Yuki, anime director Mamoru Oshii, screenwriter Kazunori Ito, mecha designer Yutaka Izubuchi, and character designer Akemi Takada.

-Between 1998 and 2002, “Patlabor” infuses sci-fi elements into its narrative, following the Tokyo police force as they combat crime using their giant robots.
+Between 1998 and 2002, “Patlabor” infuses its narrative with sci-fi elements, following the Tokyo police force as they combat crime with their giant robots.

-The series centers around the squad’s newest recruit, Noa Izumi, but each team member plays a significant role in the story.
+The series centres around the squad’s newest recruit, Noa Izumi, but each team member plays a significant role in the story.

 “Patlabor” offers a unique twist on the mecha genre by grounding itself in reality and infusing comedic elements, particularly sarcasm.